-Made from a byproduct of winemaking that typically goes in the compost pile, piquettes are a simple and delicious wine-like beverage that gives grapes a second life.
+Made from a byproduct of winemaking that typically goes straight into the compost pile, piquettes are a simple and delicious wine-like beverage that give grapes a second life.

-Reminiscent of a sour beer or a wine spritzer, piquettes are a favorite of wine, beer, and "grown-up soda" drinkers alike.
-They are drinkable beyond belief, and because of their low cost of production, a great price point.
-The perfect refreshing drink to enjoy on the patio as we watch the days grows warmer.
+These wine-like beverages are drinkable beyond belief, and because of their low cost of production and single-serve size, they are a no-brainer for the summer.
+The perfect refreshing drink to enjoy on the patio while watching the days grows warmer.